 Could someone be in so much pain from first intercourse that they're screaming?
 They could.
 Everyone's pain threshold is different, and there are a bunch of different conditions that could make first intercourse strongly painful.
 (Suffice it to say, if your cousin's girlfriend also really just didn't want to be having intercourse, it would be normal for her to be screaming.)

 Here are some common reasons why that could happen:

-- If a woman has intercourse for the first time (or any time) and is very nervous, scared, unaroused and anticipating pain, her vagina won't change in the way it does when we're relaxed, aroused and anticipating pleasure.
+- If a person with a vagina has intercourse for the first time (or any time) and is very nervous, scared, unaroused and anticipating pain, their vagina won't change in the way it does when we're relaxed, aroused and anticipating pleasure.
 When we're feeling good and okay about intercourse, when we're aroused, our vaginal openings and canals loosen and lubricate, making intercourse (if we want that) pleasant, rather than painful.
 But if we are NOT, then the vagina is going to stay "tight" and dry and clamp down, so someone pushing something into it is going to hurt.
 And if we don't have a good history of masturbation and other, less invasive sexual activity to KNOW when we're aroused and our genitals are doing what they're supposed to for sex to feel good, that's more likely to happen.